Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

 # About me

-I'm pursuing M.S. degree in applied mathemathics at Hanyang University and am advised by Jaehong Seo in Cryptology & Algorithm Lab.
+I graduated from Hanyang University, Department of Mathematics and am pursuing master degree in applied mathemathics at same university and am advised by Jaehong Seo in Cryptology & Algorithm Lab.
+My main research interests are in cryptography especially zero-knowledge proof.
+Besides cryptography, I'm interested in artificial intelligence using deep learning such as face recognition and speaker recognition.

 ## Programming Skills